zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 ## Configuring Zowe to use PassTickets

 Configuring Zowe to use PassTickets involves two processes:
-* Enable the use of PassTickets in your External Security Manager (ESM)
+* Enabling the use of PassTickets in your External Security Manager (ESM)
-* Configure security to allow the Zowe API Gateway to generate PassTickets for an API service
+* Configuring security to allow the Zowe API Gateway to generate PassTickets for an API service

-### Enable the use of PassTickets in your External Security Manager (ESM)
+### Enabling the use of PassTickets in your External Security Manager (ESM)

-This section applies to users who do not have PassTickets enabled in the system or those who need to define a PassTicket for a new APPLID.
+This section applies to users who do not already have PassTickets enabled in the system, or users who need to define a PassTicket for a new APPLID.
 If you already have an APPLID that you intend to use to define your API service, skip to the section [Configuring security to allow the Zowe API Gateway to generate PassTickets for an API service](#configuring-security-to-allow-zowe-api-gateway-to-generate-passtickets-for-an-api-service).

 :::tip
 To validate if a PassTicket is already defined, use the commands that correspond to your ESM.
 If the PassTicket is defined, the access of the zoweuser can be determined.

-* **Validate an existing PassTicket for ACF2**
+* **Validating an existing PassTicket for ACF2**

     <details>

     <summary>Click here for details about validating an existing PassTicket for ACF2.</summary>

     In your ESM command line interface or other security environment, execute the following commands: